Frequently asked questions

 How old do I have to be before I can learn to dive?

 In principle, we will support children as young as eight (snorkelling) or 12 (scuba diving) to undertake their training with us.
 However, we reserve the right to delay training if we are not confident in an individuals ability or water confidence.
 If you’re under 18 and would like to train with us, we will also need written permission from a parent or guardian before you can start your training.
+Access to Club pool sessions and trips are open to members and their families/friends (of any age), however, participation in dive activities is restricted to qualified Club members.

 I can’t swim very well.
 Is that a problem?